Vietnam.vn - Nền tảng quảng bá Việt Nam

 Second is media confusion.
 Some sources appear to have incorrectly linked the SalesForce incident to an old Google post from June promoting the use of passcodes, creating the impression that there was a broader threat to Gmail users.

-Additionally, some users on Reddit have reported sophisticated phishing attempts, including fake warning emails from “Mailer-daemon” and calls from the 650 (California) area code impersonating Google.
+Additionally, some users on Reddit have reported sophisticated phishing attempts, including fake warning emails from "Mailer-daemon" and calls from the 650 area code (California) impersonating Google.
 However, these appear to be isolated scams, not signs of a large-scale system breach.

-In short, while rumors of a mass data leak have been determined to be false, users still need to remain vigilant.
+In short, while the rumors of a mass data leak have been determined to be false, users still need to remain vigilant.

 Source: https://dantri.com.vn/cong-nghe/google-bac-bo-tin-don-ro-ri-du-lieu-gmail-hang-loat-20250903140105752.htm